input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 * **Voting committee set** $\mathcal{C}:=\{c_1,\ldots, c_l \}$ -
   a special **trusted** entity, which perform tally process and revealing the results of the tallying.
   It has a capability to de anonymize each vote.
-  Where $l$ - a number of voting commitee members in the committee set.
+  Where $l$ - a number of voting committee members in the committee set.
 * **Voters set** $\mathcal{V}:=\{v_1,\ldots, v_n \}$.
   Where $n$ - a number of voter members in the voters set.
 * **Election public key** $pk$ - a committee's generated public key,